 The method is also typically used for people going through the acute phase of major depression or those who struggle with a depressive disorder as a co-occurring condition with other mental health disorders.

-Often, IPT is used for people who are going through a major change.
-Those experiencing a recent loss, divorce, or even more positive changes like getting married or becoming a parent may need help adjusting to these role transitions and readjusting their social relationships accordingly.
-[2]
+Often, IPT is used for people who are going through a significant change.
+Those experiencing a recent loss, divorce, or even more positive changes like getting married or becoming a parent may need help adjusting to these role transitions and readjusting their social relationships accordingly.2

-And for the treatment of bulimia nervosa, binge eating disorder (BED), or other types of eating disorders, IPT can help patients smooth over any interpersonal difficulties that may have developed while they were sick, and work on building a stronger, more stable support network for sustained recovery.
+For the treatment of bulimia nervosa, binge eating disorder (BED), or other types of eating disorders, IPT can help patients smooth over any interpersonal difficulties that may have developed while they were sick and work on building a stronger, more stable support network for sustained recovery.

 How Does Interpersonal Psychotherapy Work?